Western Mountaineering - visit to the sleeping bag factory

 WM tries to buy as much material from US suppliers as possible but fabrics are bought from Japan (about 60 percent) and South Korea.
 In some bags they use laminated outer fabrics to make the bags water resistant and Gary mentions that when W.L Gore.
 Closed down their laminating facilityt in Japan and moved to China, WM managed to find a lighter alternative from a Japanese supplier.
 The other main component, down, is sourced from Poland.

-All WM products are made in the factory in San Jose.
+All down-filled WM products are made in the factory in San Jose.
 Why not in South East Asia, like most every other gear manufacturer, was my obvious question.

 To have control of production, says Gary.
 It is very difficult to make sure that every seamstress in every factory in China or Vietnam knows every little detail of every bag.
 Last week they might have sewn products for another company, next week they will work for yet another.